-The list of agreed-upon procedures n^8 to be performed, a sample engagement agreement n^9 , and answers to frequently asked questions n^8 may be found on LLA's website.
-Beginning in Year 3, the frequently asked questions document was combined with the list of agreed-upon procedures.
+The list of agreed-upon procedures to be performed, a sample engagement agreement, a sample representation letter, an example AUP report, and answers to frequently asked questions may be found on LLA's website.

 Q. Many of the areas the agreed-upon procedures cover - such as bank reconciliations and payroll and personnel - look like areas that the CPA should be testing during their audit.
 Wouldn't that be duplication of effort?

 A. The agreed-upon procedures represent the minimum work LLA requires a CPA to perform for a local auditee that is required to provide an audit report to LLA.
 Some of these areas - such as bank reconciliations and payroll - would be tested during most agencies' audits.
 But there will be some local auditees whose operations do not require them to maintain a significant cash account; and there will be some local auditees who don't have many employees, and whose payroll expense is are small in comparison to their other expenses.
 These less material account balances may not be tested during these agencies' audits.
 But since they are where problems have traditionally been found, LLA is requiring CPAs to test these areas through the agreed-upon procedures engagement during every audit.

 Q. Are nonprofits that report to LLA required to have the agreed-upon procedures performed?

 A. Yes, if the nonprofit is required by R.S.
-24:5137 to provide an annual audit report to LLA.
+24:513 to provide an annual audit report to LLA.

 Q. My agency is required by R.S.
-24:5137 to provide an annual compilation report to LLA.
+24:513 to provide an annual compilation report to LLA.
 However, we voluntarily provide an audit.
 Are we required to have the agreed-upon procedures engagement performed?

 A. No. The agreed-upon procedures are not required of those local auditees that are not required to provide an audit report to LLA by R.S.
 24:513.